franzheffa/franz-heffa-blogr-nextjs-prisma/README.md

 ## ⚡ Get Started in 1 Minute.

 Ready to build your AI agent?
-Simply run this command:
+Simply run this command :

 ```bash
 # Create and activate a Python virtual environment